COVID-19 (Coronavirus FAQs)

-I’m returning home to the Isle of Wight from a country that has been removed from the UK’s travel corridor list, and therefore need to self-isolate.
+I’m returning home to the Isle of Wight from a country where the advice is to self-isolate upon return.
 What do I need to know about travelling back to the Island with Red Funnel?

 If this applies to you, you will need to travel back to the Isle of Wight and MUST remain inside a vehicle.
 Foot passengers are NOT permitted to board the ferry.

 As you will not be permitted in the main passenger area, you must contact us at firstname.lastname@example.org, ideally at least 48 hours in advance of your sailing as our team will need to make the necessary safety arrangements for you to remain on the vehicle deck.
 To enable us to assist you more swiftly, please include a copy of your return flight or holiday details, along with your ferry travel details.
 Our teams will endeavor to do their best to assist anyone contacting us in less than 48 hours ahead of travel, but please be advised this may create some hassle in your return home and may result in delays.

 Please also note that depending on the configuration of freight/cargo on board your scheduled return crossing, for safety reasons, it may not be possible for you to remain inside your vehicle.
 In this case, our team will assist in moving you to the next available crossing.

 It is the responsibility of passengers to make arrangements to gain access to a vehicle when travelling back to the Island in this scerario.
 If family or friends are unable to offer assistance, or you are unable to hire a vehicle, contact the Isle of Wight Council for further guidance and support.
 You can call 01983 823 600 between 9am and 5pm, 7 days a week or email email@example.com